Estimated reading time: 4 minutes

 - Slug pellets are very appealing to dogs, yet some are high in toxins.
 Containing the chemical metaldehyde, your dog can develop symptoms such as fits, twitching and tremors that can continue for several days.

-It’s not always easy to supervise your dog while in the garden, but you can protect them and help to keep them healthy by knowing and understanding which are the most toxic trees and plants.
+It’s not always easy to supervise your dog while in the garden, but you can protect them and help to keep them healthy by knowing and understanding which are the most toxic trees and plants and where possible creating a dog-friendly garden.
 If you think your pet has eaten any poisonous plants, vegetables or flowers, or other poisonous items, contact your Vet immediately and take a sample of the plant or plant label for easy identification.